tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8_2_5_to_8_2_7.md

 git pull
 ```

-### 5.5 Test and if it looks good, clear caches, backup the db, and backup the backup
+### 5.5 Test and if it looks good ...

+1. put in maintenance mode
+2. clear all caches
+3. backup the db
+4. take out of maintenance mode and
+5. backup the backup

 Check that the site loads and that we are running the new version.